naoaki011/mt-plugin-imagecropper/README.md

 As you can see you can define one or more prototypes easily for a theme.
 Designers can specify the label for the prototype as well as its dimensions.

+# This modified version of ImageCropper

+This modified version of Image Cropper for MT5 or later maintain by naoaki.onozaki.

+Original version of Image Cropper created by Endevver, LLC.

 ## Help, Bugs and Feature Requests ##